 If the results are borderline, consider repeating the test.
 Make sure that you have abstained from ejaculation for 2- 3 days and no more than 7 days.
 Discontinue all kinds of smoking.
 Make sure that you deliver the specimen to the lab within 45 minutes of collection.
-Patients that use marijuana or have used anabolic steroids must indicate this in the lab paperwork or at least disclose this directly to Dr. Pabon.
+Patients that use hormones, marijuana or have used anabolic steroids must indicate this in the lab paperwork or at least disclose this directly to Dr. Pabon.
 Both of these habits can have very detrimental effects on the sperm number and quality.

 If the results are markedly abnormal, this may warrant several steps.
 The patient should have a thorough history and physical with a urologist.
 In addition, the patient should have an endocrine (hormonal) evaluation in order to rule out pituitary, hypothalamic, and testicular problems.
 The endocrine evaluation should include the following: